 The serpentine River Walk lines the banks of the San Antonio River for about two miles.
-The river itself is fairly narrow and shallow (its depth ranges from four to eighteen feet), yet it is one of the most romantic and picturesque attractions in San Antonio.
+The river itself is fairly narrow and shallow (its depth ranges from 4 to 18 feet), yet it is one of the most romantic and picturesque attractions in San Antonio.
 Lined with hotels, shops, and restaurants that stay open late, this is the place to sit and watch the passing scene.
 Or become part of it, by boarding a River Walk cruise to learn more about the area's history and landmarks.
 River taxis are also available for couples.

 This historic "little village" occupies a square mile of downtown San Antonio and was originally the site where Spanish soldiers stationed at the Alamo bivouacked in huts.
 Today it's one of the attractions that can be reached via street or from the River Walk.
 La Villita contains shops, art galleries, and restaurants.
 Among them is the Fig Tree, an outdoor spot considered exceptionally romantic for its view of the river and continental cuisine it serves.

-A lovely arched stone bridge, nicknamed Selena's Bridge (after the slain Mexican-American singer born in Texas) crosses the River Walk between the Omni La Mansion del Rio and Watermark hotels.
+A lovely arched stone bridge, nicknamed Selena's Bridge (after the slain Mexican-American singer born in Texas), crosses the River Walk between the Omni La Mansion del Rio and Watermark hotels.
 It's one of the major attractions for couples, who come by to kiss, take a photo of the scenic San Antonio River, and even propose.
 Selena's Bridge is especially romantic at night, illuminated as it is by lights along the River Walk.

 A tiny speck of land on the banks of the San Antonio River, Marriage Island is reachable from the River Walk.
 A rare, massive Montezuma cypress tree lies in the center, surrounded by two stone benches.
 Here countless men have led their partner, taken a deep breath, and popped the question: "Will you marry me?"
 When the answer is in the affirmative, it's sealed with a kiss.
-Among San Antonio's top romantic attractions, Marriage Island is also available as a location to hold a small wedding ceremony.Continue to 5 of 10 below.
+Among San Antonio's top romantic attractions, Marriage Island is also available as a location to hold a small wedding ceremony.

-Accessible by road as well as River Walk water taxi, the museum's outdoor space is a romantic venue for a wedding ceremony.
+Accessible by road as well as by River Walk water taxi, the museum's outdoor space is a romantic venue for a wedding ceremony.
 The River Pavilion patio can accommodate up to 300 guests and a covered walkway links it with a covered terrace overlooking the water.
 Weddings can also be held in the museum's restaurant, courtyard, and great hall.